States, business sort out what new CDC mask guidance means

 “I have confidence in the science behind it all,” said Cunningham, who runs a catering business.
 “I’ll eventually take my mask off more and more.”

 The president of the American Federation of Teachers, Randi Weingarten, said the 1.7 million-member union is still trying to sort out what the change means for schools.
-Many had already been ditching mask orders in recent weeks.
+Many school districts already ditched mask requirements in recent weeks, as had many states and cities, as virus numbers fell.

-Elsewhere, the announcement didn’t mean much because many states and cities already had dropped mask requirements in recent weeks amid improving virus numbers.
-The tourist town of Branson, Missouri, did so early last month after voting out several mask supporters.
+That meant the CDC announcement didn’t mean much in places like the tourist town of Branson, Missouri, which dropped its mandate early last month after several mask supporters were voted out of office.

-“I think it just further supports the decision we made to lift the mask mandate,” said newly elected Mayor Larry Milton.
+“I think it just further supports the decision we made to lift the mask mandate,” said the town’s new mayor, Larry Milton.
 “It was dividing our community.
 We heard loud and clear from voters that they wanted the mask mandate repealed.”

-Associated Press writers Sara Burnett in Chicago, Ed White in Detroit, Zeke Miller in Washington and Rachel La Corte in Olympia, Washington, contributed to this report.